 The Nissan Leaf is a compact, fully-electric five-door hatchback currently in its second generation.
-It was the first fully-electric, mass-market vehicle from a major automaker when it debuted for the 2010 model year.
-Since then it's become the world's best-selling mass-market EV.
+It was the first mass-market fully-electric car from a major automaker when it debuted for the 2010 model year.
+Since then it has become the world's best-selling mass-market EV.

 2018 - Present Nissan LEAF (ZE1 2nd Generation)